syncfusion-content/wpf-docs/wpf/TabExt/Closable-tabs.md

 ---
 layout: post
-title: Closing TabItem using Syncfusion WPF TabControl
+title: Closing TabItem in WPF TabControl | Syncfusion
 description: This section explains how to control CloseButton behavior available in TabItem in Syncfusion TabControl
 platform: wpf
 control: TabControlExt
 documentation: ug
 ---

-# Closable TabItem
+# Closing TabItem in WPF TabControl

 ## Visibility of close button in TabItem and TabPanel